MookieFumi/mookiefumi.github.io/_posts/2019-10-20-unit-testing-tools-using-your-MacOS-terminal.md

  Total time: 1.4090 Seconds
 ```

-But, it´s not enough.
+It´s good but maybe it´s not enough.
 So how can we get more information about our testing?
 There are some "new" tools that help us to get more information like:

 ### Coverlet